China-India border dispute could 'spiral out of control' China warns

 Beijing confirmed a clash took place and accused Indian soldiers of "attacking Chinese personnel".

-Indian troops "crossed the border line twice … provoking and attacking Chinese personnel, resulting in serious physical confrontation between border forces on the two sides," China's foreign ministry spokesman Zhao Lijian said Tuesday.
+Indian troops "crossed the border line twice ... provoking and attacking Chinese personnel, resulting in serious physical confrontation between border forces on the two sides", China's foreign ministry spokesman Zhao Lijian said Tuesday.

 "We again solemnly request that India follows the relevant attitude and restrains its frontline troops," he added.